dotnet/runtime/docs/workflow/ci/pipelines-overview.md

 ### Runtime-staging

 This pipeline runs on every change; however it behaves a little different than the other pipelines.
 This pipeline will not fail if there are test failures, however it will fail if there is a timeout or a build failure.
-The reason why we fail on build failures is because we want to protect the developer inner loop (building the repository) for this platform.
+We fail on build failures is because we want to protect the developer inner loop (building the repository) for this platform.

-The tests will not fail because the intent of this platform is to stage new platforms where the test infrastructure is new, and we need to test if we have enough capacity to include that new platform on the "main" runtime pipeline without causing flakiness.
+The tests will not fail because this pipeline is for staging new platforms where the test infrastructure is new, and we need to test if we have enough capacity to include that new platform on the "main" runtime pipeline without causing flakiness.
 Once we analyze data and a platform is stable when running on PRs in this pipeline for at least a week, it can be promoted either to the `runtime-extra-platforms` pipeline or to the `runtime` pipeline.

 ### Runtime-extra-platforms

 This pipeline does not run by default as it is not required for a PR, but it runs twice a day, and it can also be invoked in specific PRs by commenting `/azp run runtime-extra-platforms`.
 However, this pipeline is still an important part of our testing.

 This pipeline runs inner loop tests on platforms where we don't have enough hardware capacity to run tests (mobile, browser) or on platforms where we believe tests should organically pass based on the coverage we have in the "main" runtime pipeline.
-For example, in the "main" pipeline we run tests on Ubuntu 21.10 but since we also support Ubuntu 18.04 which is an LTS release, we run tests on Ubuntu 18.04 of this pipeline just to make sure we have healthy tests on those platforms which we are releasing a product for.
+For example, in the "main" pipeline we run tests on Ubuntu 21.10.
+Since we also support Ubuntu 18.04 which is an LTS release, we run tests on Ubuntu 18.04 of this pipeline to make sure we have healthy tests on platforms which we are releasing a product for.

-Another concrete scenario would be windows arm64 for libraries tests, a platform for which we don't have enough hardware.
+This pipeline also runs tests for platforms that are generally stable but we don't have enough hardware to put into the regular runtime pipeline.
+For example, we run the libraries tests for windows arm64 in this pipeline.
+We don't have enough hardware to run the JIT tests and libraries tests for windows arm64 on every PR.
 The JIT is the most important piece to test here, as that is what generates the native code to run on that platform.
-So we run JIT tests on arm64 in the "main" pipeline, while our libraries tests are only run on the `runtime-extra-platforms` pipeline.
+So, we run JIT tests on arm64 in the "main" pipeline, while our libraries tests are only run on the `runtime-extra-platforms` pipeline.

 ### Outer loop pipelines